 print(resp.text)

 Step 2.
-Modify global variables, replace the authentication parameters in your preparation list
+Modify global variables, replace authentication parameters from your manifest

 - CRS AppId